Documenting the American South Logo

 MARY FREDERICKSON:

-So you couldn't circulate the. . . . [laughter]
+So you couldn't circulate the. . . .
+[Laughter]

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 No. And some of them that worked by the hour and didn't have to stay so close at their work would go around and take up the collections for them.